itzKiwiSky/KAPLAYware/README.md

 ```

 ### Notes:
 - Please refrain to use `onMousePress`!!
-You can use `ctx.onClick()` an `obj.onClick`, but no mouse button (mouse minigames are only allowed to be played with left click)
+You can use `ctx.onClick()` and `obj.onClick`, but no mouse button (mouse minigames are only allowed to be played with left click)